baso53/motioncam-decoder/README.md

-# MotionCam MCRAW Decoder and FUSE Filesystem
+# MotionCam MCRAW mounter with a FUSE Filesystem

 A FUSE-based virtual filesystem that mounts all `.mcraw` files in the current directory, exposing each frame as a DNG and the audio as `audio.wav`.